HiSpec: Hierarchical Speculative Decoding for LLMs: Background and Motivation

 \section{Background and Motivation}

-\textbf{Overview of speculative decoding:} Speculative decoding~\cite{leviathan2023fast, chen2023accelerating} is an efficient LLM inference technique that splits the inference process into two phases: draft generation and token verification.
+\textbf{Speculative decoding:} Speculative decoding~\cite{leviathan2023fast, chen2023accelerating} is an efficient LLM inference technique that splits the inference process into two phases: draft generation and token verification.
 In the draft generation phase, a smaller and faster but less accurate draft model speculates multiple tokens sequentially based on the preceding context.
 This is followed by token verification, in which a larger and more accurate target model verifies these predictions by evaluating the likelihood of each draft token against its own distribution.
 If a draft token does not match the token predicted by the target model, it is discarded along with all subsequent tokens.
 Otherwise, it is accepted.
 Note that a round of draft generation begins only after all draft tokens from the previous round have been verified.
-Speculative decoding enables higher throughput than traditional auto-regressive decoding and ensures that the output is identical to that produced by the target model auto-regressively in isolation.
+Speculative decoding offers higher throughput than auto-regressive decoding while ensuring that the output is identical to that produced by the target model auto-regressively in isolation.

-\textbf{Problem: \textit{Verification wall} limits speculative decoding performance:} Token verification generally takes significantly longer than draft generation because it involves traversing larger models with complex architectures and more layers.
-For example, our studies with various Llama and OPT models (ranging between 1B to 405B) show that verification takes $2$-$10.3\times$ longer than draft generation and accounts for~60-90\% of the total response generation time, as shown in Figure~\ref{fig:verif_bottleneck} (please see Appendix~\ref{app:verif_overheads} for more details on our study).
+\textbf{Problem: \textit{Verification wall} limits performance:} Token verification generally takes significantly longer than draft generation because it involves traversing larger models with complex architectures and more layers.
+Our studies with various Llama and OPT models (ranging between 1B to 405B) show that verification takes $2$-$6.9\times$ longer than draft generation and accounts for~60-90\% of the total response generation time, as shown in Figure~\ref{fig:verif_bottleneck} (please see Appendix~\ref{app:verif_overheads} for more details on our study).
 We refer to this bottleneck as the \textit{verification wall}.
 Most importantly, the severity of the verification wall scales with target model sizes and is expected to become even more critical in the future, as we adopt larger models to improve response quality.